 THE APPLICATION FORM

-The Emma L. Bowen Foundation Work/Study Program is conducted through two recruiting offices: The Eastern Region office in New York City and the Western Region office in Los Angeles.
+The Emma L. Bowen Foundation's recruiting is conducted through two recruiting offices: The Eastern Region office in New York City and the Western Region office in Los Angeles.
 A list of the states contained in each region is provided below.
-Please locate your state and click on the link for that region (Eastern or Western) then download and print the application.
+Please locate your state and click on the link for that region (Eastern or Western) then download and print the appropriate application.